-Pyna-tee-ah is a traditional country lodge, nestled in the heart of the Cariboo Region, and surrounded by cedar forest, by the scenic Quesnel River.
+Pyna-tee-ah is a traditional country lodge, nestled in the heart of the Cariboo Region in British Columbia, surrounded by cedar forest and overlooking the scenic Quesnel River.

 With only six rooms and a maximum capacity of 12 to 14 people, Pyna-tee-ah offers authentic Canadian hospitality and a family-orientated homely atmosphere.
 The lodge is renowned for its country-style gourmet meals, homemade from locally sourced ingredients.
 There is a large communal area with spectacular natural rock fireplace, a dining and kitchen area, pool table, gift shop and fly fishing den, and a lovely gazebo has been constructed from logs, creating a pleasant outdoor space for relaxing.
 Free satellite WiFi is available for guests, however there is no mobile phone coverage.